cicorias/njit-dbms-project1/Project-Report-Del1.md

 ## Assumptions

-1. Customer is using credit card only for online reservation,hence total participation in uses relationship and min-max is (1,N)
+1. Customer is using credit card only for online reservation,hence total participation in uses relationship and min-max is (1,N).
-2. Not every customer writes reviews, hence partial participation of customer and min-max is (0,N)
+2. Not every customer writes reviews, hence partial participation of customer and min-max is (0,N).
-3. A hotel can have zero reviews,thus partial participation in Writes_For relationship and min-max is (0,N)
+3. A hotel can have zero reviews,thus partial participation in Writes_For relationship and min-max is (0,N).
-4. ratings cannot be 0 or less
+4. Ratings cannot be 0 or less.
-5. Credit Card number must be unique, since we have to have only one key per entity[as specified in the Project Deliverable1 requirements point#2(ii)]
+5. Credit Card number must be unique, since we have to have only one key per entity[as specified in the Project Deliverable1 requirements point#2(ii)].
-6. Added a key for Room Reservation ID
+6. Added a key for Room Reservation.

 ## Constraints

-- booking for a room cannot overlap dates for same room for any other reservation - "not allow reservations for the same room with overlapping reservation periods"
+- booking for a room cannot overlap dates for same room for any other reservation - "not allow reservations for the same room with overlapping reservation periods".
-- room discounts - "every year" - either 365 between or use calendar year
+- room discounts - "every year" - either 365 between or use calendar year.
-- breakfast orders cannot exceed people count per room
+- breakfast orders cannot exceed people count per room.
+- system must ensure that customers can only write reviews for those rooms, breakfast types and service types they reserved.
+- added a key Room_Reservation_ID for the entity Room Reservation.

 ## Challenges
 - how are room rates changed over time; how does this affect discounts periods.